garretfick/garretfick.github.io/_posts/2019-03-01-openplc-helloworld.md

 ---
 layout: post
-title: Hello World for OpenPLC and Modbus
+title: Hello World for OpenPLC and Modbus on Windows SoftPLC
 date: 2019-03-01
 ---